qualiu/msr/tools/readme.txt

 As a portable cross platform tool, nin has been running on: Windows / Cygwin / Ubuntu / CentOS / Fedora Any good ideas please to : QQ : 94394344 , aperiodic updates and docs on https://github.com/qualiu/msr , more tools/examples see: https://github.com/qualiu/msrTools
-Call@Anywhere: Add to system environment variable PATH with nin.exe parent directory: D:\lztool
+Call@Everywhere: Add to system environment variable PATH with nin.exe parent directory: D:\lztool
 	 or temporarily: SET "PATH=%PATH%;D:\lztool"
 	 or rudely but simple and permanent: copy D:\lztool\nin.exe C:\WINDOWS